 Even condiments such as ketchup and barbecue sauce are usually filled with sugar, so make sure you read the labels before adding them to your meal plan.
 If you’re craving something sweet, try a keto-friendly dessert recipe made with low-glycemic sweeteners (like stevia or erythritol) instead.

-A ketogenic diet has been associated with incredible health benefits that stretch way beyond weight loss.
+The ketogenic diet has been associated with incredible health benefits that stretch way beyond weight loss.
 Here are just a few ways keto may help you feel better, stronger, and more clear-headed.

 Keto for Weight Loss